 The male-to-female ratio was about 10:1 as there are a lot of male migrant workers that come over for better salaries so that they can send money back to their families.
 I will have to give it another chance in the future and perhaps look for quieter side streets to explore.

 The heavens opened for the regular afternoon downpour, cooling everything down dramatically.
 Just in time for us to head to the airport.

-Singapore Airport provided thrills of its own with its beautiful Butterfly Garden, complete with cascading waterfall, and its roof top cactus garden.
-I can definitely see why it is consistently rated the top airport in the world.
+Singapore Airport provided thrills of its own with its beautiful Butterfly Garden, complete with a cascading waterfall, and its rooftop cactus garden.
+I can definitely see why it is consistently rated as the top airport in the world.

 My time in this world-class city was short but sweet, and anything but boring.
 I couldn’t wait to get back and explore more a few weeks later.

 If you liked this post, check out some more of my Asia content: